Dual economy of Cuba: After the special period

+In January 2021, a process of currency unification began, with Cuban citizens being given six months to exchange their remaining CUCs at a rate of one to every 24 CUPs.
+On 15 June 2021, it was announced that the CUC would remain exchangeable in banks for a further six months but that no shops would accept them from 1 July.
+The final date for exchanging CUCs was 30 December 2021.

+Laws and practices

+There were various practical applications of the dual economy and many informal popular titles have been developed from them.
+Most of these informal titles utilize the term "apartheid" to describe the policies.

+Cuban nationals were once prohibited from entering all tourist facilities except as employees, and the entire tourist economy operates under the Cuban convertible peso, which was originally illegal for Cuban nationals to use.
+This practice of segregation has been informally called "tourist apartheid".
+Since its inception the prohibitions were reformed and Cuban nationals were then allowed to use the Cuban convertible peso.

+The once prohibition to use the CUC by Cuban nationals and the later material inequality caused by most luxury goods only being accessible in the dollar economy had led critics to name the currency system "dollar apartheid".

+The Cuban government also promotes its healthcare facilities for the use of foreign customers, which has been charged to limit the healthcare of Cuban nationals for the preference of foreigners.
+This medical system has been informally labeled "medical apartheid" by critics.

 Effects

 Black market

 Many necessities that all citizens need can be found in Cuba's dollar stores.
 This has caused a greater need for dollars among the Cuban populace; however, the government only pays its employees in the Cuban peso.
 This leaves official jobs that pay in dollars only to be found in tourism or other foreign enterprises.
 The demand for dollars without ample jobs paying in dollars has caused much of the Cuban populace to turn to the black market to supplement their income.

-Economic inequality
+"Inverted pyramid"

 The emergence of the dual economy had a major impact on the underlying egalitarianism espoused by the Cuban revolution.
 Two parallel economies and societies quickly emerged, divided by their access to the newly legalized U.S. dollar.
 Those having access to dollars through contact with the lucrative tourist industry suddenly found themselves at a distinct financial advantage over professional, industrial and agricultural workers.

 Since US Dollars and the CUC are the more valuable currency they're more sought after in the general economy.
 Most jobs that pay in CUC are in tourism, thus other professionals such as doctors, who don't work in tourism only make a fraction of the income of hotel workers.
 Many professionals often try to moonlight in the tourism industry to make up the difference in income.
 This state of affairs has been referred to as the "inverted pyramid" by Cuban nationals to characterize the inverted income return on education that well-educated professionals face on the island.